-HS 7 Dangerous Weapons and Firearms
+HS 6 Dangerous Weapons and Firearms

-The Association will not permit any individual to have in his/her possession any dangerous weapon and/or firearm while conducting any Association related business.
+The Association will not permit any individual to have in their possession any dangerous weapon and/or firearm while conducting any Association related business.
 Possession includes having the weapon or firearm on person, on Association property, or any vehicle being used for Association business.

-HS 8 Disaster Plan
+HS 7 Disaster Plan